UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-data-structures-part2.md

 ---
-title: "Exploring Data Frames"
+title: "Exploring Tibbles"
 teaching: 20
 exercises: 10
 questions:
-- "How can I manipulate a data frame?"
+- "How can I manipulate tibbles?"
 objectives:
 - "Be able to add and remove rows and columns."
-- "Be able to remove rows with `NA` values."
-- "Be able to append two data frames"
+- "Be able to append two tibbles"
 - "Be able to articulate what a `factor` is and how to convert between `factor` and `character`."
-- "Be able to find basic properties of a data frames including size, class or type of the columns, names, and first few rows."
+- "Be able to find basic properties of tibles including size, class or type of the columns, names, and first few rows."
 keypoints:
 - "Use `cbind()` to add a new column to a data frame."
 - "Use `rbind()` to add a new row to a data frame."